Skip to content

 Final Thoughts

-Good password habits are not about being paranoid or turning your online life into a chore.
-They are about removing easy opportunities for attackers and making yourself a much harder target than the average person.
+Good password hygiene is not about being paranoid or turning your online life into a chore.
+It is about removing easy opportunities for attackers and making yourself a much harder target than the average person.
 Most account compromises do not happen because someone was specifically targeted.
 They happen because weak or reused passwords made it easy.

 Explore more Online Security guides for related tips, tools, and reviews.